 In case your furnace keeps shutting down or rather short-cycling, this could lead to your expensive heating bills in the long run.
-Down below we have provided you with the different causes that lead to the furnace shutting down from time to time.
+Down below, we have provided you with the different causes that lead to the furnace shutting down from time to time.

 We have also provided you with methods on how to fix the short-cycling.
 The causes as to why do my furnace keeps shutting off are as follows.

-The Air Filter in the Furnace is Clogged
+Clogged Air Filter in the Furnace

 Keep the Vents Open